 Transcriptions for Cello: Why and How?

 Of all the beautiful music that exists in the world, only a tiny fraction was conceived originally for the cello.
-Although music usually does sound better – and is almost always easier to play – on the instrument for which it was conceived, this doesn’t necessarily mean that all this wonderful repertoire can’t – or shouldn’t – be played on the cello (or on any other “non-original” instrument).
+Although music usually sounds better – and is almost always easier to play – on the instrument for which it was conceived, this doesn’t necessarily mean that all this wonderful repertoire can’t – or shouldn’t – be played on the cello (or on any other “non-original” instrument).
+After a little transcription and adaptation work, we can make playable on the cello most of the greatest pieces not only from the entire classical repertoire but also from the repertoire of jazz, rock, pop, bossa nova, folk etc.

-A great masterpiece, “borrowed” from the repertoire of another instrument (including the voice) is quite possibly more satisfying, both for players and listeners, than a mediocre composition conceived for the original instrument.
-This applies especially to the quite limited (reduced) cello repertoire because cello technique has evolved so much, that we can now play beautifully, music that would have been considered unplayable (too difficult) for the average cellist not so long ago.
+A great masterpiece, “borrowed” from the repertoire of another instrument (including the voice) is quite possibly more satisfying, both for players and listeners, than a less-inspired composition conceived for the original instrument.
+This concept is especially applicable to the quite limited (reduced) cello repertoire because cello technique has evolved so much, that we can now play beautifully, music that would have been considered unplayable (too difficult) for the average cellist not so long ago.

-If Mozart could have heard modern cellists, we might, like violinists, have now 5 magnificent Mozart concertos and 36 sonatas in our repertoire.
-However, because he didn’t – and because rebirth, cloning and time warp technology are unlikely – the best we can do now is just to quietly borrow and adapt for cello, the masterpieces that he did write for the violin (and other instruments).
+If Mozart could have heard modern cellists, we might, like violinists, have five magnificent Mozart cello concertos and 36 Mozart cello sonatas in our repertoire.
+However, because he didn’t, the best we can do now is just to quietly borrow and adapt for cello, the masterpieces that he did write for the violin (and other instruments).
 I like to think that Mozart (and all other composers) would be pleased that their music was so loved.
-And violinists can’t really complain as we have taken nothing away from them: we use the word “stolen” as a joke but, in fact, even the word “borrowed” is too strong to describe this process of transcription, as it also implies, inaccurately, that if we have it, then they can’t use it.
+And violinists can’t really complain as we have taken nothing away from them: we use the word “stolen” as a joke but, in fact, even the word “borrowed” is too strong to describe this process of transcription as it also implies, inaccurately, that if we have it, then they can’t use it.

 It’s fun and instructive to compare the cello to other instruments – and to imitate their characteristics by playing their music.
 If we consider the saxophone, clarinet, flute and violin as being like flying birds, and the double bass like a dancing elephant, then the cello would be the equivalent perhaps of …….. a flying cow?
 And the french horn could be perhaps that same cow dancing on a tightrope!
 The cello is very well suited to playing vocal music but, like the horn, is not really suited to virtuosic music or fast jazz improvisations as it’s just too big and slow.
 But if we want to develop a fast, light-footed virtuoso technique it’s great to at least try to play fast pieces, written originally for those flying instruments, on the cello.